 - Silicone tubing.

-- 2D and 3D Single use bioprocess bags are available up to 2000L and designed for preparation, storage and transport of buffers and biopharmaceuticals solutions.
+- 2D and 3D Single-use bioprocess bags are available up to 2000L and are designed for the preparation, storage and transport of buffers and biopharmaceutical solutions.

 - 2D Rockerbags for cell culture applications.

-- Cryo bags are available up to 20L to store biopharmaceutical products at -85°C.
+- Cryo bags are available for up to 20L to store biopharmaceutical products at -85°C.

-- The single use/multi use pump system with magnetically levitated bearingless motor technology can be very useful for transporting your fluids into the chromatography column.
+- The single-use/multi-use system with magnetically levitated bearingless motor technology can be very useful for transporting your fluids into the chromatography column.